 Interested in more information or in joining the Tobacco-Free Coalition of Santa Clara County?
 Email [email protected] and make a difference in your community today!

 Since its inception in 1997, CATT youth remain an important community voice in Santa Clara County by raising awareness of the dangers of tobacco use, exposure to secondhand smoke, and the tobacco industry’s influence on communities with high smoking and vaping rates.
-The CATT coalition leads and works alongside the Tobacco-Free Community Program and community partners to advocate for policy change, conduct community education and outreach, participate in youth tobacco purchase surveys, educate elected officials, and plan and coordinate trainings activities to actively engage their peers.
+The CATT coalition leads and works alongside the Tobacco-Free Community Program and community partners to advocate for policy change, conduct community education and outreach, educate elected officials, and plan and coordinate trainings /activities to actively engage their peers.